r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Does this new thing you have to tell us have anything to do with why you've been so nervous?

 **Holmes:**
-Well, if {(M) Mr. /(F) Ms. } Fujimaru had decided to go home, there wouldn't have been any point in sharing this other truth.
+Well, if [♂ Mr. /♀ Ms. ] Fujimaru had decided to go home, there wouldn't have been any point in sharing this other truth.

 **Holmes:**
 I shall now tell you how the culprit&ndash;the evil Moriarty&ndash;plans on destroying the planet.